maziano/prem82.github.io/_posts/2014-06-29-what-if-there-is-god.md

 ### What is the process to communicate to god?

 There are millions of ways to communicate to god.
-I dont have the knowledge of all of them.
-You can start with a prayer, if you belive in God or Meditation, if you dont believe in God at the moment.
+I don't have the knowledge of all of them.
+You can start with a prayer, if you believe in God or Meditation, if you don't believe in God at the moment.
 The next steps will be revealed to you.
 Most probably the process and the experience with god will be different for everyone.

 ### What happens when I deny god?